radiantly/simplest-sort/README.md

 Showcases the simplest sorting algorithm that works in quadratic time.
 From [here](https://arxiv.org/pdf/2110.01111.pdf).

-The pseudocode for this algo can be seen below (sorts an array with n elements in non decreasing order):
+The pseudocode for this algo can be seen below (sorts an array with n elements in non-decreasing order):

 ```
 for i from 0 to n: